Heterogeneous message passing for heterogeneous networks: Neighborhood heterogeneity

 \section{Neighborhood heterogeneity}

 In the NMP approach, one sets a value of $r$ for the network.
 Given $r \geq 0$, one constructs the neighborhoods of each node, defined by a set of edges.
 Specifically, the $r$-neighborhood around node~$i$, denoted ${E}_i^r$, consists of all edges incident to node~$i$, along with all paths of length $r$ or shorter between nodes adjacent to~$i$.
 An example of this construction is shown in Fig.~\ref{fig:diagram}.
 All nodes that appear at the end of edges in ${E}_i^r$ compose the set ${N}_i^r$.
+Note, $r$-neighborhoods are defined by cycles; the neighborhood ${N}_i^r$ is \emph{not} equivalent to the set of nodes that are at distance $r$ from node~$i$.

 To begin, we compute the size of the neighborhoods of $109$ real-world networks.
 Percolation properties of these networks have been investigated in Refs.~\cite{radicchi2015predicting, radicchi2015breaking, radicchi2016beyond}.
 The corpus contains networks of different nature, including technological, biological, social, and information networks.
+See Tables~\ref{tab:1}-~\ref{tab:3} for details.
 All networks in the corpus are relatively sparse.
 Other structural properties---e.g., size, clustering coefficient, average length, degree distribution and degree correlations---vary greatly within the corpus.
-See Tables~\ref{tab:1}-~\ref{tab:3} for details.

 To get a sense of how the NMP approximation will scale, we look at the dependence of the size of the largest neighborhood, i.e., $|N_{\max}^r| = \max_i | N_{i}^r|$, with the network size.
 Our results, reported in Fig.~\ref{fig:2}, indicate that the size of the largest neighborhood grows with the network size.
 There are a few networks for which the largest neighborhood are very small compared to the network size.
 This is the case of networks with homogeneous degree distributions and/or strong spatial embedding, as for example road networks.
 Networks with heterogeneous degree distributions are instead characterized by large neighborhoods.
 To give quantitative references, we find that for $50\%$ of the networks, $\left| N^{2}_{\max} \right| \geq 0.22 \, n$.